-When you’ve been working toward paying off a car loan, student loan or mortgage, you’re hyper-focused on your goal.
+When you’re working toward paying off a car loan, student loan or mortgage, you’re hyper-focused on your goal.
 Often, you don’t think about what happens after the loan is repaid.
-Once you see those three little words, “paid in full,” it may feel like a giant weight has been lifted from your shoulders—but you might not know what to do next.
+Once you see those three little words, Paid in Full, it may feel like a giant weight has been lifted from your shoulders—but you might not know what to do next.
 Here are some tips to help you continue on a path of financial health and stay out of debt in the future.

 Set Your Aim for Another Debt

 Paying off a debt like a car loan or credit cards will free up a portion of your monthly budget.
 The first thing you should consider is putting the same payment amount you’ve already been making toward paying off other loans and credit card debt.
 Start with paying off the debt with the highest interest rate first.
 Paying off more than the minimum amount each month allows you to pay a greater percentage of the principal on your loan and even save on interest over the long term.